akiirii/CompanyManagement/README.md

-# CompanyManagement
+# COMPANY MANAGEMENT

-A small application to manage the departments inside of a company
+A small application to manage the departments inside of a company.

+The data structure regarding the company is defined in data.structure.js files in the root folder

 # SPECIFICATIONS